Celebrations Group: Card Factory

 On 28 November 2008 it was announced that Card Factory had purchased 76 of the group's 288 stores as part of a rescue package, securing around 500 of the 1800 jobs.
-In 2007, Wakefield-based greeting card retailer Card Factory began an aggressive expansion of its stores across the UK.
-The company, which had been in running since 1997 and had very similar branding, colour scheme and stock, opened stores in prime locations across the country, often close by or even next door to Celebrations stores.
-This led to Card Factory being mistaken for a sister company by customers, even though Card Factory was selling the same or similar products at much cheaper prices.
-Combined with the prime high street locations, the new stores were very attractive propositions for customers who soon migrated towards them.
-Following the rapid expansion of Card Factory, Celebrations stores began to suffer, with some stores recording a drop in sales of more than two-thirds.
+In 2007, Card Factory, a greeting card retailer based in Wakefield, began a rapid expansion of its stores throughout the UK.
+The company, established in 1997 and maintaining a consistently similar brand identity, colour scheme, and stock, strategically opened stores in prominent locations nationwide, predominantly near or adjacent to Celebrations stores.
+This proximity led some customers to confuse Card Factory as a sister company or affiliated brand, despite offering similar, if not the same products at the same or significantly lower prices.
+This, coupled with the desirable high street locations, made the new Card Factory stores highly appealing, resulting in a shift in customer preference.
+Subsequently, Celebrations stores experienced a decline in sales, with some locations reporting a decrease exceeding two-thirds.